rebleo/programming4artists/README.md

 * p5.js Constant and Math Functions

 ###### Assignment:
 * Make a generative sketch that is different every time the program runs.
-Use at least one FOR loop
+Use at least one for loop.
 * Read Lev Manovich - Software Takes Command Chapter 1 - [Alan Kay’s Universal Media Machine](http://oldobjectsnewideas.com/p4a/SoftwareTakesCommand_1.pdf)

 ___